 Recent scientific studies confirm what tradition already claimed: each mineral present in Shilajit plays a specific role in our body.

-The complete list of minerals composing Shilajit
+The complete list of minerals that make up Shilajit

-Himalayan Shilajit is particularly rich in potassium, sodium, iron, and zinc, essential minerals for the optimal functioning of the nervous system and energy production.
-Analyses from certain studies show that mineral concentration can vary significantly depending on the origin of the Shilajit.
+Himalayan shilajit is particularly rich in potassium, sodium, iron, and zinc, essential minerals for the optimal functioning of the nervous system and energy production.
+Analyses from certain studies show that mineral concentration can vary significantly depending on the origin of the shilajit.

 [Image of nerve impulse transmission]